britzl/lumiere/README.md

 The lifecycle functions can mix normal `render.*` functions with `lumiere.*` API functions (see below for a full API specification).

+# Effects
+Lumiere provides a system that makes it very easy to apply multiple post-effects to a game.
+This could be anything from lights or blur to scanlines and LCD effects.
+The system is completely optional and is not active by default.
+[Learn more about the post-effects system here](lumiere/effects/).

 # API
 The Lumiere API functions typically wrap the normal `render.*` functions and in some ways simplify them.